SD1920/KrishAI/README.md

 - Total bundle size: 18KB - loads in like 1 second even on slow connections

 ### Backend (making it work)
-- FastAPI because it's fast and has automatic API docs
+- FastAPI in `app.py` because it's fast and has automatic API docs
 - Three main endpoints: `/recommend`, `/recommend_crop`, `/auto_features`
 - Integrated weather API for real-time temperature/humidity/rainfall
-- SQLite for storing fertilizer and pesticide data (could've used CSV but DB is cleaner)
+- Loads pre-trained models from `ml_artifacts/` folder on startup
 - Added CORS middleware so frontend and backend can talk

 ## Challenges We Faced